Table of Contents

 Hiring employees in a small business is critical, given that fewer people design, develop, manufacture, and deliver the organization’s products and services.
 As a result, the quality, volume, and speed of their input and output disproportionately impact organizational success.
 In other words, hiring mistakes cost more, and great hires drive substantially more in smaller organizations.

 Focus screening, selection, and hiring decisions on more than the technical or functional skills required for a job.
-Create success profiles of candidates with a demonstrated history of skills capabilities that differentiate performance in smaller organizations—self-starting, resourcefulness, integrative thinking, curiosity, continuous learning, adaptability, and agility.
+Create success profiles of candidates with a demonstrated history of skills and capabilities that differentiate performance in smaller organizations—self-starting, resourcefulness, integrative thinking, curiosity, continuous learning, adaptability, and agility.
 Seek candidates with an entrepreneurial mindset and behaviors, innovative tendencies, and a passion for creating new ways to accomplish their work and deliver the best to customers.

 HR team members should be evaluated similarly, with the addition of proven capabilities in coaching, advisory, and interpersonal skills, depth in priority functional areas (such as recruiting and selection, training and instructional design), conflict management, and experience in start-up and small business HR organizations.
 Perhaps most critical are resourcefulness and knowledge of the business they are supporting.